 The fee for this training is $500, due upon acceptance into the program.
-A discounted rate is available for organizations with 3 or more participants; please reach out to [email protected] for more information.
+A discounted rate is available for organizations with three or more participants; please reach out to [email protected] for more information.

-Our aim is to create a robust cohort representing a variety of organizations and communities around the country.
-While we hope to include as many of those interested as possible, this is a competitive application process.
+We aim to create a robust cohort representing various organizations and communities around the country.
+While we hope to include as many interested as possible, this is a competitive application process.
 Please complete the form fully and, if accepted, plan to participate for the duration of the cohort.
 The anticipated time commitment is 2-3 hours per week.